 Library staff, who are gloved and masked while handling materials, will deliver materials to the pickup desk outside of the library entrance.
 Library users will return materials by depositing them in the outdoor book-drop.
-The library then will quarantine returned materials for 3 days before re-shelving.
+The library then will quarantine returned materials for three days before re-shelving.

-Research
+6. Research

-As Stockton prepares for the possible statewide transition to Stage 3, employees are finalizing reopening plans that will incorporate continued online support structures as well as in-person staffing guidelines that will maintain health and safety protocols relating to face coverings, heightened cleaning/sanitizing, and distancing requirements, including the possible relocation or re-spacing of furniture and equipment.
+As Stockton prepares for the possible statewide transition to Stage 3, employees have developed plans that will incorporate continued online support structures as well as inperson staffing guidelines that will maintain health and safety protocols relating to face coverings, heightened cleaning/sanitizing, and distancing requirements, including the possible relocation or re-spacing of furniture and equipment.